Fixing Startup problems

 - Move the others back.

-Repeat the above for the folder listed in Tools, Options, General, "Alternate Startup file location" or "At startup, open all Files in:" (The text depends on your version of Excel).
+Tools, Options, General, "Alternate Startup file location" or "At startup, open all Files in:" (The text depends on your version of Excel).

 Open Excel in Safe mode